GeorgoLab/karoo-osm-mapsforge-maps/README.md

 4. Backup "offline_v*.xml" from folder `(Karoo Storage)\` -> offline_v*_backup.xml
 5. Copy the downloaded offline_v*.xml into `(Karoo Storage)\`

 ---

+## Important Note: The map data in Karoo is being automatically updated and rewritten.

+Whenever there is an official update, you need to upload your map again.
+---

 ## If you would like to create a map for specific country, follow the steps below